NCCA/cfgaa24programingassignment-KaiseiWN10/README.md

 The video of my running program can be found in my 'Images+video' folder.

 ## Introduction
-For this project, I have computed a particle-based fluid simulation in C++ utilising the NGL library, offering an efficient simulation framework.
+For this project, I have computed a particle-based fluid simulation in C++ utilising the NGL and OpenGL libraries, offering an efficient simulation framework.
 This process involved exploring the underlying principles of fluid dynamics, including the use of the Navier-Stokes equation to devise an algorithm to model interactions between particles and external forces, such as gravity in a 3D environment.
 Furthermore, I have taken the Langrangian approach where each particle holds its own properties such as their position, which consistently gets updated per frame.
 I decided on taking this route as it simplified the simulation by focusing on individual particles as opposed to solving more complex differential equations.

+## Background Research
+I have implemented one of the common particle-based methods used to simulate fluids, called 'Smoothed Particle Hydrodynamics', which is an example of a Langrangian method as stated above.
+Particles in this system have attributes like mass and velocity much like most particle simulations, however, further attributes, including density and pressure, are required to alter the positions to display fluid-like motions.

 ## Implementation
 Particle system properties: